tiagoporto/swill-boilerplate/README.md

 $ gulp build
 ```

-**Build Task** (the build task accepts the parameter --serve) - build the project and serve builded project.
+**Build Task** (the build task accepts the parameter --serve) - build the project and serve built project.

 ```sh
 $ gulp build --serve
 ```

-**Gh-pages Task** - build the project and push the builded folder to gh-pages branch
+**Gh-pages Task** - build the project and push the built folder to gh-pages branch

 ```sh
 $ gulp gh-pages